 Colorado School of Gymnastics has open enrollment, which offers the ability to join at any time.
 There is an annual membership fee of $40 per child, $75/family, and $85/competitive athlete.
 Families with both competitive athletes and recreational gymnasts will pay a total of $120/year in administrative fees.
 These fees are applied to the insurance, enrollment tools and solutions, professional development and training, and other administrative and housekeeping needs.

-Colorado School of Gymnastics is a year-round program with a session tuition for recreational participants and a monthly tuition for competitive participants based on an average for four full weeks per month.
+Colorado School of Gymnastics is a year-round program with monthly tuition for all participants based on an average of four full weeks per month.
 If there are five weeks in a month, tuition is not increased.
 If there are three weeks in a month, credit is not given.
 You can view our annual calendar of closures here.

-Tuition is considered late on the Monday of the third week of each session, after which point a $15 late fee will be added to your account.
+Tuition is considered late at 12:00am on the 15th of the month, after which point a $15 late fee will be added to your account.
 CSG reserves the right to unenroll children with delinquent accounts.

-If you choose not to utilize the CSG auto-pay system, cash or check will be accepted until August 6th, 2022 with no additional charge.
-For the session beginning August 8th, 2022 and onward, cash or check can be accepted with an additional $15 processing fee.
+If you choose not to utilize the CSG online system, one-month’s deposit will be required to retain your spot.
+Cash or check will be accepted with an additional $15 processing fee.

 Enrollment & Drop Policies

 The only way to guarantee a spot in our program is with active enrollment and tuition in good standing.
 CSG is not able to pause your enrollment and guarantee a return date.
 All classes operate on a first-come, first-serve basis and actively enrolled students have that spot held for them from month to month.

 If you wish to end your participation in a CSG program, you must notify the administrative team in writing at email@example.com or via a drop card in the office no later than the 15th of the month prior to your intended cancellation date.
 Drop notifications received between the 16th and the 31st will automatically be processed with the following month’s cancellation and you will be responsible for tuition in that month directly following your notification, as a spot was held for your student.